Franklin High School (Tennessee)

 Franklin High School is a public high school located in Franklin, Tennessee, United States.
 The school serves the north central section of Williamson County for students in grades 9–12.

 The school is accredited by the Southern Association of Colleges and Schools.

 Administration

 Shane Pantall is the principal of Franklin High effective July 1, 2020.
-The school has four assistant principals: Toby Ruth, Jason Eubanks, Sarah Reynolds, and Marlon Ruck.
+The school has four assistant principals: Edwin Ruth, Jason Eubanks, Sarah Reynolds, and Marlon Ruck.

 History

 Franklin High School was established in 1910, with 1 teacher and 1 student in an arcade in the Franklin Grammar School, located in the center of Franklin, Tennessee.
 The first graduating class, the class of 1912, consisted of 3 students.
 The first principal was Nell Shea.
 Franklin High School received its own building in 1926, and was located just outside the downtown area on Columbia Avenue.
 G.E.
 Craddock served as principal during the move, and brought 10 teachers and a senior class of 33 to the new building.

 In 1936, W.C.
 Yates became principal of Franklin High School.
 During his tenure, the school was accredited by the Southern Association of Colleges and Schools in 1941, and increased the number of teachers to 13, and the graduating senior class to 53.
 Daly Thompson became principal in the early 1950s and Barry Sutton became principal in 1955.

 In January 1956, the Franklin High School building burned down, leaving only the gym and basement standing.
 The school moved to local churches while a new building was constructed.
 The new location, still used today, was on the opposite side of Franklin, and had 19 classrooms.
 This new building was designed by William Thomas Black, a famous architect in the area.
 At the new location the staff increased again to 19 teachers, and taught a graduating class of 72.
 The senior class grew to 184 by 1967, and had 42 staff members.
 Carl Owen became principal in 1967, but only served for one year.
 During this year, Franklin High School was integrated and combined with Natchez High School.
 D.W.
 Sanders became principal in 1968, and was replaced in 1971 by Carl Pike.